zerok-ai/zk-operator/ZEROKPROBE.md

 # ZerokProbe CRD Documentation

 The `ZerokProbe` CRD allows users to define probes for filtering traces based on specific criteria.
 These probes can be used to filter traces collected in the Kubernetes cluster.
-These services need to be instrumented using the OpenTelemetry operator.
-You can refer to this doc <placeholder> for steps for instrumenting your services.
+These target services need to be instrumented using the OpenTelemetry operator.
+You can refer to this doc <placeholder> for steps on how to instrument your services.

 ## CRD Structure